-The IB 2016 commencement ceremony will be held on Wednesday, May 18, 2016, 2 PM at the Greek Theater.
+The IB Grad 2016 Commencement Ceremony will be held on (TBD) at the Greek Theater.
 Note that there is unlimited capacity at the Greek, so you will be able to invite as many friends and family members as you'd like (IB Graduate Students receive 2 complementary tickets.
 Additional tickets can be purchased for $10 each.)

 General timeline for sign-up and tickets: